orestulis05/baltiscript-website-html/README.md

-This is my (Orestas' aka.
-Baltiscript's) personal page.
+This is my personal page insired by www.emi.dev website.
 Feel free to use this repo as an example.
+Coded with minimal help.